1963 Mercedes-Benz 220SEb Cabriolet (with 280 & 220 engines)

 The 220SE was only built from 1961 through to 1965 making it one of the shortest productions of the W111 series.
 Only 2,729 cabriolets were built of which only 192 were right hand drive examples.
 By contrast some 23,885 280SL’s were built!

-The early history of this car is not known, however, it still retains its original York Motors Pty Ltd tag, which notes this car as Stock No MB613.
+The data card confirms this car was produced on 3rd January 1963.
+The early history of this car is not known; however, it still retains its original York Motors Pty Ltd tag, which notes this car as Stock No MB613.
 The car also retains its original Mercedes-Benz Karosserie tag which notes its original colour was ‘medium red’ (DB G 516).
 Interestingly, this looks to be the colour of the car featured on the cover of the original sales brochure we have on file.
+The data card confirms the original exterior colour was ‘medium red’ (516) and the original interior colour was leather grey (207).

 The history of this car is known back to the 1990’s.
 In 1999 its then owner undertook a restoration of the car.
 There is a receipt on file showing the body was stripped and most likely repainted in the current colour of white.
 Other receipts show new seat upholstery for the front and rear seats (including the headrest and armrest), chrome fender trim set, new soft top and a new headliner were ordered from Mercedes-Benz.
-At the same time, for reasons unknown, the engine was replaced with a second hand 280SE engine (Type 130.980), also supplied by Mercedes-Benz.
+At the same time, for reasons unknown, the engine was replaced with a second hand 280SE engine (type 130.980), also supplied by Mercedes-Benz.
+However, the original engine (type 127.984), as confirmed by the data card, is still with the car.
 In 2000 a new carpet set was purchased, the bumpers were rechromed and the hood frame was blasted and powder coated.
 The current owner acquired the car in 2010.

 Driving the car is an experience on its own.
 After a mile or two you can’t help but drift off and imagine yourself cruising down a boulevard in Monte Carlo or Beverley Hills!